okami101/vuetify-admin/docs/guide/admin.md

 ## Instantiation

-In order to operate, VtecAdmin constructor needs all of this parameters :
+In order to operate, VuetifyAdmin constructor needs all of this parameters :

 | Property         | Type         | Description                                                                                                                                                                                   |
 | ---------------- | ------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |